allegro/allegro.tech/_posts/2017-03-08-hitting-the-wall.md

 publish: true
 ---

-_If there is no mention about Marathon version it is 1.3.10 and below.
-We need some time to test and deploy the latest 1.4 release._

 Running Mesosphere Marathon is like running... a marathon.
 When you are preparing for a long distance run, you’ll often hear about [Hitting the wall](https://en.wikipedia.org/wiki/Hitting_the_wall).